andrewf/adiff/README.md

     [x %I %D]*([%D %I %I]*[a b c]) = [x %I %D]*[b c] = [x b]
     ([x %I %D]*[%D %I %I])*[a b c] = [x %I]*[a b c] = dimensionally incompatible

-The trick is to carry %D's in the right patch into the output.
-This makes sure that whatever the %D would have deleted if we had composed from right to left still gets deleted.
-Also, %D*%I = %D for similar reasons: the %D needs to delete whatever the %I would have kept if it had been evaluated first.
+The trick is to carry `%D`s in the right patch into the output.
+This makes sure that whatever the `%D` would have deleted if we had composed from right to left still gets deleted.
+Also, `%D*%I = %D` for similar reasons: the `%D` needs to delete whatever the `%I` would have kept if it had been evaluated first.
 Re-evaluating the second example above with the new rule, we get:

     ([x %I %D]*[%D %I %I])*[a b c] = [%D x %I %D]*[a b c] = [x b]

-%I*%D is undefined because of dimensionality, except that [%I]*[%D] = [%D %I].
+`%I*%D` is undefined because of dimensionality, except that `[%I]*[%D] = [%D %I]`.
+The ordering of `%D` and `%I` is arbitrary in this situation.
+I picked it this way because it seems to better express replacing some elements with others, the most likely semantic situation to trigger the ambiguity.

 So that's the result of about 3 days worth of obsessing over the problem.
-In the following semi-formal definition, I'll write arbitrary sequences of symbols within patches as <...>, and annotate them with their write and read dimensions, in that order, like <a b I D>:3,2 and <...>:a,b .
-Also, assume y is any symbol with dimension 1,0, basically any non-special symbol.
+In the following semi-formal definition, I'll write arbitrary sequences of symbols within patches as `<...>`, and annotate them with their write and read dimensions, in that order, like `<a b I D>:3,2` and `<...>:a,b` .
+Also, assume `y` is any symbol with dimension 1,0, basically any non-special symbol.

     <y <...>:a,b> * <  <...>:b,c> = <y <...>:a,b * <...>:b,c>
     <D <...>:a,b> * <y <...>:b,c> = <  <...>:a,b * <...>:b,c>